-320
+Figure 320: ConsistencyCheckContext interface

-Concerning the List<Object> it is important to be aware of the applicability of plugins to the scenario components:
+Concerning the ConsistencyCheckContext it is important to be aware of the applicability of plugins to the scenario components:

-an antenna plugin (AP) can be applied only to a radio system, i.e. a generic system or a cellular system
+an antenna plugin (AP) can be applied only to a radio system, i.e. a generic system or a cellular system, hence the Origin is set to SYSTEM

-a coverage radius plugin (CRP) can be applied only to a generic system
+a coverage radius plugin (CRP) can be applied only to a generic system, , hence the Origin is either SYSTEM or in case the system is the interferer INTERFERENCE_LINK

-a propagation model plugin (PMP) can be applied to the system link, the interference link and the sensing link
+a propagation model plugin (PMP) can be applied to the system link, the interference link and the sensing link, , hence the origin can be SYSTEM or INTERFERENCE_LINK, depending on to which link the PMP is applied

-an event processing plugin (EPP) and its custom user interface (custom UI) cannot be applied to any of the scenario components
+an event processing plugin (EPP) and its post processing user interface (PPUI) cannot be applied to any of the scenario components, hence its ConsistencyCheckContext is set to NULL, except the Scenario which is not available for other plugins

-Consequently, the default informations passed to the consistency check as List<Object> of the plugins are as follows:

-for the antenna plugin (AP)

-0: the radio system

-1: the component applying the antenna, i.e. either the TX or the RX

-for the coverage radius plugin (CRP)

-0: the generic system

-for the propagation model plugin (PMP)

-0: the system link or the interference link in case not used for the sensing link

-or in case where the PMP is used for the sensing link

-0: the interference link

-1: the sensing link

-for the event processing plugin (EPP) the List<Object> is always empty.

-note: the above numbers 0 and 1 are the list indices

 This default information can be replaced or extended if the plugin is nested, i.e. if the plugin is used as an input parameter of another plugin (annotation, see the previous section 14.3.1).

-In order to avoid conflicts on the consistency check it is therefore very important that all default instances of the plugin types are checked, for instance like this for a PMP: